 - Paying off a mortgage

 - We can pay up to 75% of your income, up to $10,000 per month when you're out of action.
 Pre-existing medical conditions are excluded

-- We offer affordable, tax deductible premiums from just a dollar a day+
+- We offer affordable, tax deductible premiums from approximately a dollar a day+

 - Once you return to work, your plan stays in place in case you ever need it again

 Qualifying Periods apply after the Cover Commencement Date for Sickness and Injury Cover and Mental Health-Related Conditions.
 You will not be paid a Benefit amount for Sickness, Injury or Mental Health-Related Conditions during Qualifying Periods.
 A Qualifying Period applies when you first take out cover, and if you increase your Monthly Benefit amount.